-Accountability to owners, participants and other relevant stakeholders is achieved through several methods, such as: the DCCC Board, including three (3) ultimate shareholder representatives; the DRC including a representative from a Clearing Member; and Rule changes being consulted with Clearing Members, other market participants and SCA, as appropriate.
+Accountability to owners, participants and other relevant stakeholders is achieved through several methods, such as: the DCCC Board, including three (3) ultimate shareholder representatives; the DRC; and Rule changes being consulted with SCA, as appropriate.
 Decisions affecting Clearing Members are notified by Notice and posted on the DCCC website.
 The decisions of the DCCC Board and the DRC are formally documented, reviewed and subsequently approved.
 Formal notifications to SCA concerning material changes and Rule amendments are made in accordance with relevant requirements.

 DCCC has a low appetite for risks that threaten the safety and efficiency of its operations, achievement of its business objectives and the stability of the financial system as it relates to the activities of the DCCC.
-However, it is recognised that incidents do occur and DCCC has defined performance thresholds and levels of tolerance beyond these thresholds, for specific categories of risk (e.g. Financial Risk, Operational Risk, Legal and Regulatory Risks and Business Risks).
+However, it is recognised that incidents do occur and DCCC has defined performance thresholds and levels of tolerance beyond these thresholds, for specific categories of risk (e.g., Financial Risk, Operational Risk, Legal and Regulatory Risks and Business Risks).
 Once set, these thresholds and tolerance levels guide and inform the setting of appropriate risk appetite metrics.
 These are subject to regular review along with DCCC's policies, procedures and controls to ensure that they are consistent with its risk tolerance and appetite.